Admissions & Records

 - You must show a paid receipt of classes and a photo I.D. in order to receive

 your student identification card.
-To obtain your student I.D., go to Student
+To obtain your student I.D., go to Security.

 - Parking decals are free and required for all students.
 The parking decal

 Step 6: Buy Your Books & Go To Class

 Purchase Your Books

 - Print your Student Detail Schedule from your Atlas account and take it to